 Resorts in more out-of-the-way places like Salak Phet and Long Beach in the Southeast of Koh Chang will be open and these are interesting places to stay.
 In the monsoon months from June to October, these places can seem a little remote and there isn’t a great deal to do on rainy days.
 Staying somewhere more developed at this time of year is perhaps a good plan.

-- FAQs on the best places to stay in Koh Chang
+The Best areas to stay in Koh Chang are:

 White Sands, as the locals call it, was the first of Koh Chang’s beaches to develop for tourism.
 The setting is picturesque, with the great rocky tooth of Chom Prasat mountain rising sharply from the jungle to give a stunning backdrop to the palm-fringed beach.